SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 **Functionality**

-When the measurement value enters or leaves the RED range, a CRITICAL alarm is generated or cleared.
+When the measurement value enters or leaves the red range, a CRITICAL alarm is generated or cleared.

 The severity of alarm is determined as follows:

-* If the measurement value moves into RED range, then the severity is CRITICAL.
+* If the measurement value moves into red range, then the severity is CRITICAL.

-* If the measurement value moves into GREEN range, the alarm is cleared.
+* If the measurement value moves into GREEN range, no alarm is created.

 > **Info:** This rule is similar to the rule "On measurement threshold create alarm".
-However, in this rule here the RED threshold value is provided explicitly.
+However, in this rule here the red threshold value is provided explicitly.
 The threshold rule "On measurement threshold create alarm" extracts the thresholds values from the device or Data Point Library.

 **Parameters**